7BIndustries/sliderule-cli/README.md

 ### Creating and Managing a Sliderule Component

 Everything in Sliderule is a component, even the top level "project" component that holds all other components.
-In this way, your top level project can be used as component of another project later on.
+In this way, your top level project can be used as a component of another project later on.
 The workflow for creating, initializing and populating a new project is as follows.

 1. Run `sliderule-cli create [name]` in a directory that you have access to, and that is not already a component directory.
 2. Change (`cd`) into the newly created component directory, with the name provided as the `name` argument from step 1.